-For example, if you capture autoresponder leads with a subscription popup.
+For example, if you want to capture autoresponder leads with a subscription popup.
 You can use targeted popup campaigns to learn more about your leads.

-Popupsmart’s display rules allow you to present your subscription popups to a laser-focused and targeted group of people.
+Popupsmart’s advanced targeting allow you to present your subscription popups to a laser-focused and targeted group of people.